elanor8395/mastermind/README.md

 - The number of digits that are present in the actual code, but they were guessed in the wrong position, with white pegs;
 - No hint about which digits are right or wrong is allowed: only about how many.

-If the guesser can guess right within the number of trys predetermined (usually 9) he/she win the game.
+If the guesser can guess right within the number of tries predetermined (usually 9) he/she win the game.
 Otherwise, the victory goes to the coder.